 In Mulready v.
 PCMA, the federal district court ruled that many provisions of Oklahoma’s PBM statute were preempted with respect to Medicare Part D plans (the preceding section discussed the same court’s reasoning with respect to ERISA plans).

 In its review of the statute at issue, the Mulready court found that several provisions of Oklahoma’s law were preempted by Medicare Part D. This included multiple elements of the law related to pharmacy reimbursement, including a ban on PBM service fees, a ban on PBMs reimbursing affiliated pharmacies at higher rates, and a ban on PBMs reducing pharmacy reimbursement after completion of a sale.
 Part D prohibits interference with negotiation between insurers and pharmacies, and Part D defines “negotiated price” by reference to the negotiations.
-Accordingly, the district court agreed with the PCMA that these aspects of the state law were barred with respect to PBMs serving Medicare Part D plans as an impermissible interference in the price negotiations between PBMs, as the agents of Medicare Part D carriers, and pharmacies.
+Accordingly, the federal district court agreed with the PCMA that these aspects of the state law were barred with respect to PBMs serving Medicare Part D plans as an impermissible interference in the price negotiations between PBMs, as the agents of Medicare Part D carriers, and pharmacies.

-The district court also ruled that Oklahoma’s retail-only pharmacy access standard was preempted because the CMS has established standards regulating convenient access to network pharmacies.
+The federal district court also ruled that Oklahoma’s retail-only pharmacy access standard was preempted because the CMS has established standards regulating convenient access to network pharmacies.

-However, the district court held that the remaining provisions of the Oklahoma law challenged by the PCMA were not preempted by Medicare Part D. This includes the law’s requirements for preferred pharmacy networks, including the law’s any willing provider provision, affiliated pharmacy prohibition, and network provider restriction.
-The district court reasoned that while the CMS has promulgated a standard with respect to standard networks, there is no federal standard in place for preferred networks.
-Since all the relevant provisions of Oklahoma law apply only to preferred network status, the district court ruled there was no applicable standard in place that would preempt Oklahoma’s law.
+However, the federal district court held that the remaining provisions of the Oklahoma law challenged by the PCMA were not preempted by Medicare Part D. This includes the law’s requirements for preferred pharmacy networks, including the law’s any willing provider provision, affiliated pharmacy prohibition, and network provider restriction.
+The federal district court reasoned that while the CMS has promulgated a standard with respect to standard networks, there is no federal standard in place for preferred networks.
+Since all the relevant provisions of Oklahoma law apply only to preferred network status, the federal district court ruled there was no applicable standard in place that would preempt Oklahoma’s law.

-Finally, the district court rejected the PCMA’s challenge to Oklahoma’s contract approval provisions.
+Finally, the federal district court rejected the PCMA’s challenge to Oklahoma’s contract approval provisions.
 Under the Oklahoma statute, insurers who utilize the services of PBMs are required to approve all contracts between the PBM and the PBMs retail pharmacy network.
 In this instance, the PCMA again pointed to Medicare Part D’s ban on interference in contract negotiations.
-However, the district court reasoned that Medicare Part D’s bar applies only to negotiations between plan sponsors and PBMs, while Oklahoma’s law regulates negotiations between PBMs and pharmacies.
-Accordingly, the district court concluded that the contract approval provisions of Oklahoma’s law are not preempted by Medicare Part D.
+However, the federal district court reasoned that Medicare Part D’s bar applies only to negotiations between plan sponsors and PBMs, while Oklahoma’s law regulates negotiations between PBMs and pharmacies.
+Accordingly, the federal district court concluded that the contract approval provisions of Oklahoma’s law are not preempted by Medicare Part D.

-The PCMA has appealed the district court’s decision.
-It is unknown whether the 10th Circuit or other courts will follow the same reasoning with respect to the scope of Medicare Part D preemption of state PBM laws.
+The PCMA has appealed the federal district court’s decision.
+On Aug.
+15, 2023, the 10th Circuit issued a ruling reversing the district court’s decision.
+The court held that ERISA and Medicare Part D preempt the four challenged provisions.
+It is anticipated that Oklahoma will appeal the ruling.
+Oklahoma has filed an en banc petition for rehearing with the 10th Circuit Court.

 C. MEDICAID